About Huzefa Hamid

-I’m a full-time Forex trader and I exclusively use Technical Analysis to trade.
-I believe that as a trader, you’re ultimately trading price no matter what because that is what controls your bottom line.
+I’m a retail Forex trader and I exclusively use Technical Analysis to trade.
+I believe that Technical Analysis offers the cleanest way to predict the future direction of price movements.
 The fundamentals and news create the market sentiment and emotions, and that in turn is reflected in the price chart.
-In other words, your bet in a trade is not on the news – it’s on what happens to the price.
+Your bet as a trader is not on the fundamentals – it’s on what happens to the price as a result of those fundamentals.

 You may have seen the above scenario play out on your charts: you spot a Support and the Support gets broken; the market rises back up and bounces against that previous Support level.